Melbourne Street, North Adelaide

 Melbourne Street is a street situated in the Adelaide suburb of North Adelaide, South Australia.

+History and description

-It is the main commercial area of the second-largest of the three grids that comprise North Adelaide.
+Melbourne Street is the main commercial area of the second-largest of the three grids that comprise North Adelaide.
 It was named after William Lamb, 2nd Viscount Melbourne (after whom Melbourne is also named), who was British Prime Minister when the South Australia Foundation Act received parliamentary approval.

+Melbourne Street is bracketed by Brougham Place and Mann Road and runs in a north-easterly direction.
+It principally consists of cafes, restaurants, boutique businesses, and retail shops.
+The street also contains many colonial-era buildings.

+It was a very vibrant place in the 1980s, attracting crowds of people with the first leather shop in Adelaide and high-end restaurants, but as the street layouts were changed and more traffic started flowing through the street, the shoppers diminished.
+Although the businesses are still there, it was much quieter by the 2010s.